Predictive complexity of quantum subsystems: Methods and Definitions

 where the sums are from $1$ to $N_1$.
 The first factor, involving a square root, is the normalization necessary for a consistent probabilistic interpretation of the coefficients.
 The second factor is a unit complex number that comes from the projection by $P$.
 This normalizing of coefficients makes the overall map, from the normalized states in $\mathcal{H}_B$ to the normalized states in $\mathcal{H}'_B$, non-linear.

 In the case of additional, distinct subspaces of equivalent states, the discussion above is iterated and more coefficients will be involved.
 The equivalent subspaces may be directly summed into an increasing sequence and so, in linear algebra terms, form a (partial) flag for $\mathcal{H}_B$.
+This is the same kind of structure that appears when decomposing a Hilbert space into superselection sectors \cite{2007RvMP...79..555B}.
 The relevant projection operator $P$ is then the identity on the subspace of inequivalent states plus a sum over projectors $\ketbra{\gamma_i}{\gamma_i}$ onto rays, one for each distinct subspace of equivalent states.
 We omit the explicit general expressions, since we don't need them for our purposes here.

 In the end, we're interested in a normalized state $\ket{\Psi'}$ in the predictive state space $\mathcal{H}'_B$, and we have implicitly defined it to be $P\ket\Psi$ after its coefficients are normalized according \eqref{eq:primedstate}.
 We may then define the predictive state density operator $\rho' = \ketbra{\Psi'}{\Psi'}$ and its partial traces $\rho'_B = \tr_A \rho'$ and $\rho'_A = \tr_{B'} \rho'$.
 Here $\tr_{B'}$ means a partial trace over the the predictive state space $\mathcal{H}'_B$.
-We work out explicit examples of these definitions in the Supplementary Material.
+We work out explicit examples of these definitions in Sec.~\ref{sec:SmallSys}.
 The predictive states are used to define the predictive complexity, which we do next.